msaroufim/mynotes/optimizers.md

 The intuition behind close to 1 beta_1 and beta_2 is that the past will matter more, then there's an \epsilon to remove 0 values from the formula, debiasing (see trick below), a learning rate (standard stuff)

 The main problem with ADAM is it 3x's your model size.
-Other techniques like adafactor are similar but don't have 2 extra paramters per gradient but instead have a single value for an entire row an another for a column so it's O(m+n) instead of O(2m^2)
+Other techniques like adafactor are similar but don't have 2 extra parameters per gradient but instead have a single value for an entire row and another for a column of the moving averages so it's O(m+n) instead of O(2m^2) https://arxiv.org/abs/1804.04235

 It's a first order technique in that it only depends on the average of past gradients and specifically their first moment (mean) and second moment (variance)